almlab/SmileTrain/README.md

 # Dependencies
 * Python 2.7, numpy, pandas

+# Tests
+Unit tests are in the `test` folder.
+You can run the tests from the top directory by running
+    python -m unittest discover

 # Usage
 * Enter your user information in the config file before use.
 * Make sure your .bash_rc loads python 2.7.
 Otherwise, argparse will die.
 At the start of my .bash_rc, I have